michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0099.md

 - n: a manner that is generally disrespectful and contemptuous
 - n: a willful disobedience to or disrespect for the authority of a court or legislative body
 ### Family
+- contempt: contempts, contemptuous+
-contempt: contempts, contemptuous+;contemptuous: contemptuously, contemptuousness
+- contemptuous: contemptuously, contemptuousness
 ### Examples
 - Defense attorney Scott Wood also questioned instructions to the jury and alleged the court wrongly found Kelly guilty of contempt.
 - He turned to me with eyes filled with contempt and anger: “Listen, war is about young men dying on their own far away from home!”